dreamer2908/Python-CRC32-Hasher/README.md

 Syntax: `python crc32.py [options] inputs`

 Input can be individual files, and/or folders.
-Use Unix shell-style wildcard (*, ?, []) for the file name pattern.
+Use reduced Unix shell-style wildcard (*, ?) for the file name pattern.

 Options: